backdrop-contrib/atomium/README.md

 # Contributing

-Atomium is licenced under the [EUPL Licence](https://en.wikipedia.org/wiki/European_Union_Public_Licence).
+Atomium is licenced under the [GPL-2 Licence](LICENSE.txt).
-All contributions to Atomium and its sub-themes are made on [Github](https://github.com/ec-europa/atomium), the main Atomium repository.
+All contributions to Atomium and its sub-themes are made on [Github](https://github.com/backdrop-contrib/atomium), the main Atomium repository.

 To ensure its code quality, Atomium depends on:
  - [GrumPHP](https://github.com/phpro/grumphp)
  - [Backdrop conventions](https://github.com/drupol/backdrop-conventions)

-In order to use it and pass the automated tests, run:

 # Extending